alonswartz/notesium/README.md

 - Blazingly fast and powerful fuzzy search (fzf).
 - Preview notes and links, line highlight where relevant (bat).
+- Explore notes, their links and clusters with the force graph view (D3.js).
 - No need to think what to name the file, or which folder to save it in.
 - Instantly create a new note with a keybinding.
 - Structure emerges organically by use of bi-directional links.